ad-fraud/google-bucket-downloader/README.md

 If you don't know the number of files in the folder, you can get the number easily by:

     gsutil ls gs://PATH_TO_FILES | sed '1d' | wc -l

+#### IMPORTANT NOTE

+You might have to chance code on rows 8 and 47 according to the format of the filename/path.